nagyistge/fhirbase-demo-app/src/views/tutor.md

 ```

 Repeat patient search multiple times again and compare average execution timing
 value now.
-You'll see huge performance impact on large number of patients:
+You'll see a huge performance impact on a large number of patients:

 ```sql
 -- search with index
 SELECT fhir.search('Patient', 'given=mark&count=10');
 ```

-For more understanding you can research request execution plan.
+For more understanding, you can research query execution plan.
 This time you
 can see **Bitmap Index Scan** string in results.

 ```sql